Syspixie/LayoutMesh/README.md

 * Run LayoutMesh.
 * Click on the CBUS window.
 If you can't see the CBUS window at any time, click on the 'Show CBUS Window' button on the main application window.
 * Select 'CBUS' -> 'COM Port', then select the appropriate COM port.
-If the CBUS is active, a green indicator should appear in the bottom left-hand corner ot the CBUS window; adjacent amber indicators show messages being received and transmitted.
+If the CBUS is active, a green indicator should appear in the bottom left-hand corner of the CBUS window; adjacent amber indicators show messages being received and transmitted.
 * Select 'MeshData' -> 'Synchronise...', or click the 'Synchronise MeshData and Hardware' button.
 A new window (the Sync window) will open, showing all the nodes on the CBUS network, with a 'Response' of 'New Node'.
 * For each node, Click 'Options'.
 In the options dialog window select the first entry 'Add a new MeshData node with node number <nn>', then click 'OK'.
 * There may be a display showing new devices and events that have been added to the MeshData data.
 The node's 'Response' should be showing as 'Synchronised', indicating that node parameters and configuration data in MeshData match that of the hardware.